utpal3000/FYND-MERN/C19_0204_Promises/class.md

 - **Maintainability:** Update the style in one place (CSS file) to reflect changes across all elements with that class.
 - **Flexibility:** Combine multiple classes on one element for complex styling.

-Would you like to explore more about combining classes or their relationship with IDs?
-Let me know!